 Helicropping provides multiple benefits for farmers, including protecting the soil structure and soil biology through the no-tillage method.
 Helicropping reduces the time to establish a crop/pasture thus increasing the window of opportunity.
 A 40 ha crop can be established in 6-7 hours.

 Considerations to take into account include the travel distance the helicopter will be required to fly.
 While crop/pasture establishment costs are similar to no till and tillage you will need access to a nearby helicopter contractor with suitable equipment.
 Travel distance quickly increases costs.
 Also, before any helicropping is undertaken, consider the class of animal to be fed and the terrain to be cropped to reduce the risks of soil degradation and loss.

-Figure1; Planning and preparation steps prior to sowing a hill country crop by helicopter
+Figure 2; Sowing and post-emergence activities for a hill country crop sown by helicopter

 Find out more about Helicropping:

 We want to ensure the process is environmentally sustainable, protecting our soils and water quality.
 We see knowledge gaps at the crop grazing phase and wish to evaluate mitigations including sediment buffers and bunds, and the role/establishment of cover and catch crops.